hrithiks2019/Google_meet_Bot/README.md

 ## Side Note:
 if you have any doubts please contact me at: hrithiks2012@gmail.com

+## Disclaimer:
+Current now this program can only join the classes you specified.

+in the upcoming version . there will be an feature to take notes by either taking screenshots of slides or transcripting the notes using google's live caption.

 ## Contributing:

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.